Feb

 2012

-Many recent double-blind studies have shown that supplementation of the diet with 10 – 12 grams of fish oils daily results in significant improvement in general health and healing for those suffering from the effects of MS. Fish oil has recently been shown to help patients battling multiple sclerosis.
-People with MS have high levels [...]
+Many recent double-blind studies have shown that supplementation of the diet with 10 – 12 grams of fish oils daily results in significant improvement in general health and healing for those suffering from the effects of MS. The studies have found that the intake of fish oil containing Omega-3 fatty acids could provide relief for [...]

 Sep